kardaj/housing-market/README.md

 1. Make sure `/listings:search` returns proper results.
 2. Add `tram_stop` and `bus_stop` to the amenities (datasets are available on the [open data website](https://data.bordeaux-metropole.fr/themes))
 3. Make sure `Listing` table is refreshed every 15 minutes.
-4. Store user's most recent search and send a notification to their email if a new listing that matches his critirias appears.
+4. Store user's most recent search and send them an email notification when a new listing that matches their search critiria appears.